The College reviews fees annually, with any changes taking place at the beginning of

 Upon receiving an offer to join Shiplake College, a deposit of £1,000 is required in order

 to confirm your child’s place.
+The deposit for pupils outside the European Union is £9,560, equivalent to one term's fees.
 The acceptance deposit will be retained by the College until

 the pupil leaves and will be returned in full unless parents wish to donate all or part of